dougbutner/web-4/README.md

 4. Nations (aka Countries, States, Republics, etc)
 5. Global

-For communication, we will consider cities as the "lowest" and global as the "highest" stratification level.
+For this paper, we will consider cities as the "lowest" and global as the "highest" stratification level.

 > Additionally, a **community level** may be added below cities to further add accuracy and usefulness.